Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 People with constant aches and pains know how pain can disrupt their lives.
 For some, their illness is an often-misunderstood one.
 Diagnosed largely by ruling out other conditions, fibromyalgia affects 2 to 3 percent of the U.S. population.
-Ahmed Elsehety, M.D., a neurologist on the medical staff at Baylor Regional Medical Center at Plano, answers a few questions about fibromyalgia.
+Ahmed Elsehety, M.D., a neurologist on the medical staff at Baylor Scott & White Medical Center - Plano, answers a few questions about fibromyalgia.

 Q: What are the most common symptoms of fibromyalgia?